 Houston and her Sanford Health physician, Erik Fetner, M.D., stress that colon cancer is preventable in a lot of cases.

-“These are two very good reasons to get a colonoscopy as recommended,” Dr. Baloun says.
+“These are two very good reasons to get a colonoscopy as recommended,” Dr. Baloun said.
 “Especially when the procedure itself is easy.
 Fear can hold people back from getting a colonoscopy, but this screening could save a life.”

 Early colon cancer often develops without symptoms.
-But in later stages, symptoms can include rectal bleeding, stomach cramps, weight loss, fatigue or change in bowel habits.
+But in later stages, symptoms can include rectal bleeding, stomach cramps, weight loss, fatigue, or change in bowel habits.
 Colon cancer is the second-leading cause of cancer-related death in the United States.